Stepping into the online marketing game as a small business can feel like you’re a little fish in an ocean full of behemoths.

 Select Suitable Keywords

 When creating your ad, you’ll need to choose a list of keywords.
 A keyword will be the ideal search query a user makes where you’d like your ad to appear.
 The keywords you select will affect your quality score and, inevitably, your cost-per-click (CPC).
 It’s important to thoroughly research which keywords will best fit your ad to increase your quality score.
-Google has a Keyword Planner you can use to research which will suit your business goals best.
+Google has a Keyword Planner you can use to research what will suit your business goals best.

 Track Your Progress

 Google Ads isn’t something you can set and forget.
 Think of it as a really expensive house plant you must constantly check the conditions of to keep it alive.
-As you work with Google Ads, it’s important to keep track of stats such as your clickthrough rate, ad spend, and conversion rate and most importantly cost per conversion.
+As you work with Google Ads, it’s important to keep track of stats such as your clickthrough rate, ad spend, conversion rate, and most importantly cost per conversion.
 Throughout your campaign, you can adjust accordingly or set yourself up for greater success for your next campaign.

 Another important way to track progress is to set Google Analytics up on your website and connect it to your ad campaign.
 This gives you a snapshot look at your progress.
 Google Analytics can help assure you’re reaching conversion goals once a user lands on your website.